tunylund/erigeri-godot/README.md

 # Your friendly neighborhood LLM will help you learn faster

 TLDR;
-_AI tools  tremendously speed up the learning process of a new language / framework  by pointing to the right direction and providing personalized tutorials for the work at hand._
+_AI tools  tremendously speed up the learning process of a new language and framework  by pointing to the right direction and providing personalized tutorials for the work at hand with no preliminary setup needs._